Recursive Record Filtering and Longest Decreasing Subsequences: Abstract

 \section{Abstract}

-We consider a recursive record-filtering procedure, which we informally call Disappear-Sort.
-Let $D_n$ denote the random variable giving the required number of passes in Disappear-Sort to eliminate a sequence of length $n$ sampled as i.i.d. copies of a continuous random variable $X$, where each pass retains the left-to-right records and discards all remaining entries.
-We show that this procedure admits two natural probabilistic interpretations.
-For the resampling variant we prove that $d_n=\mathbb{E}[D_n]$ satisfies an exact recurrence involving the unsigned Stirling numbers of the first kind.
-For the non-resampling variant, we associate to a permutation $p_n\in S_n$ a natural poset and prove that the recursive Disappear-Sort layers form an antichain decomposition of this poset.
-We deduce that the total number of passes equals $L(p_n)$, where $L(p_n)$ is the length of the longest decreasing subsequence of $p_n$.
-We then show that for a uniform random permutation of size $n$, the expectation $\mathbb{E}[D_n]$ of this second variant coincides with the expected first-column length of a Plancherel-random Young diagram.
-Using the Robinson--Schensted correspondence, we obtain an exact formula for this expectation in terms of partitions and standard Young tableaux, and classical Plancherel asymptotics then yield $\mathbb{E}[D_n]\sim 2\sqrt{n}$, with fluctuations on the $n^{1/6}$ scale governed by the Tracy--Widom law derived by Baik, Deift and Johansson.
-We conclude with an $O(n\log n)$ implementation.
+We consider a recursive record-filtering procedure, which we informally call Disappear-Sort, acting as a sort of parallel to traditional patience sorting.
+Let $D_n$ denote the number of passes required to eliminate a sequence of length $n$ sampled as i.i.d.\ copies of a continuous random variable, where each pass retains the left-to-right records and applies the same rule recursively to the remaining entries.
+For the non-resampling procedure, we associate to a permutation $p_n\in S_n$ a natural poset and show that the recursive Disappear-Sort layers form an antichain decomposition of this poset.
+This provides an order-theoretic interpretation of the procedure and identifies the total number of passes with $L(p_n)$, the length of the longest decreasing subsequence of $p_n$.
+Equivalently, after reversing the comparison direction, the Disappear-Sort layers coincide with the piles arising in classical patience sorting.

+For a uniformly random permutation, the pass count therefore has the same distribution as the first-column length of the tableau shape produced by the Robinson--Schensted correspondence.
+We use this classical connection to express $\mathbb{E}[D_n]$ as a sum over partitions and standard Young tableaux.
+Established results on Plancherel-random Young diagrams then imply $\mathbb{E}[D_n]\sim 2\sqrt{n}$, with fluctuations on the $n^{1/6}$ scale governed by the Tracy--Widom distribution.
+We also consider a resampling variant in which the nonrecord entries are replaced after each pass by a fresh independent sample of the same size, and derive an exact recurrence for its expected number of passes involving the unsigned Stirling numbers of the first kind.
+We conclude with an $O(n\log n)$ implementation for computing the non-resampling pass count.